This tutorial outlines the locations features in the TPE web app.

 Search for a location by typing the name in the search text field above the map, then click the search button or hit Return.
 If Google’s geocoding service can find it, the red pin moves to the location with the map centred on the red pin position.

 If you enter coordinates into the search field, Google will return the nearest known place.
 You can then reposition the red pin, keeping an eye on the co-ordinates at the top right of the map.
 Elevation, latitude and longitude are always given for the red pin position.
-(We anticipate adding full support for direct coordinate entry in a future update to the web app.)
+(UPDATE: please see this post for limitations on this function due to changes in Google's pricing.
+Coordinates can be entered via the URL, as described here.)

 It may be necessary to use the map buttons to zoom in or out.
 If you have zoomed to where your red pin is no longer in view, use the centre red pin button to move the red pin to the centre of the map; alternatively, you can use the keyboard shortcut C.